-As a small startup (e.g., 3–10 people), using a recruiter is usually not as useful as direct founder or employee networking, using LinkedIn and other tools.
-In contrast, when I was at Twitter, the company grew from ~90 to ~1,500 people over a 2.5 year period.
-As your company scales into the hundreds and thousands of people, you will want to bring specialized recruiters, sourcers, university programs managers, etc. inhouse and potentially use retained external recruiters for executive hires.
+As a small startup (e.g., 3–10 people), using a recruiter is usually not as useful as direct founder or employee networking using LinkedIn and other tools.
+In contrast, when I was at Twitter, the company grew from ~90 to ~1,500 people over a two-and-a-half-year period.
+As your company scales into the hundreds and thousands of people, you will want to bring specialized recruiters, sourcers, university programs managers, etc. in-house and potentially use retained external recruiters for executive hires.

 Early days: Your team as recruiters

 Early on, the best approach to recruiting is to have people on your team actively refer in people from their network.
 Similarly, many founders and early employees spend as much as 30–50% of their time early on (e.g., when scaling from 3 to 15 people) on recruiting.
 There is no easy fix around it.
 You need to just grind through large numbers of people (via networking, LinkedIn, friends, etc.) to find the handful of people to join your team.

 Some startups I know successfully hire someone who is a mix of office manager/social media manager/recruiting coordinator.
 This person will often spend a lot of time scheduling referred candidates and reaching out to passive candidates via email and LinkedIn.
 Once the candidate expresses interest they pass them off to a founder or hiring manager.